 With Red Tiger’s Daily Jackpot games like Dynamite Riches, you have to land 3 jackpot symbols during a base game spin.
-You’ll then get to spin the jackpot wheel, which features the Hourly, Daily and Mega progressive jackpots you can see above.
+You’ll then get to spin the jackpot wheel, which features the Daily and Mega progressive jackpots you can see above.

 IGT’s MegaJackpot is a simple beast; if you land 5 jackpot symbols on the centre payline.
 Blueprint Gaming’s Jackpot King is a different animal.